 With the huge influx of online orders, more drivers are needed.
 Unfortunately, this often leads to companies hiring untrained or unqualified people to meet quotas.
 Not only that, but even experienced drivers are pressured to make deliveries on time, which causes them to ignore signals and signs, tailgate, and speed – all of which can cause an accident.
 It can be challenging to prove if you are involved in an accident with a negligent truck driver.

-Because of this, we recommend contacting our Port St. Lucie truck accident lawyer from Fetterman & Associates, PA, for assistance.
+Because of this, we recommend contacting our Port St. Lucie truck accident lawyer from Fetterman Law for assistance.
 We have experience handling cases like these and will help you file a claim to recover the compensation you are entitled to.

 Along with calling our legal team for assistance, you can take a few other steps to protect your right to recover compensation, which is found here.